thebiguno/microcontroller-projects/samples/avr/atmega32u2/bootloader_ubbb/README.txt

 To install the customized LUFA DFU bootloader onto a ATMega32u2 (suitable for running on a UBBB), run the program.sh script.
 This will set the fuses and install the bootloader itself.
 This boot loader requires a 16MHz external crystal and should have a LED on B4.
-After programming, be sure to use the ‘dfu’ AVRDUDE_PROGRAMMER in the DigitalCave build scripts as this will automatically use dfu-programmer rather than avrdude to upload.
+After programming, be sure to use the ‘dfu’ PROGRAMMER in the DigitalCave build scripts as this will automatically use dfu-programmer rather than avrdude to upload.

 This bootloader is the stock LUFA build (LUFA-140302), with the following modifications: